Hydrogen Generation Market Gains Spotlight as Nations Remain Steadfast on Green Future

-Supplying hydrogen to industrial users is now a major business around the world.
+Supplying hydrogen to industrial users has thus become an incredible business around the world.
 Hydrogen now supplies less than 5% of the world’s energy and its complete potential in clean energy transitions is yet to be realised.
 Most of it is used for oil refining, and chemical production and will possibly reach nearly a quarter of the global energy consumption by 2050, backed by strong government policies promoting it.

 Complete reliance on hydrogen would require staggering quantities of the fuel, which is only as clean as the methods used to produce it.
 Hydrogen can be extracted from wood, or fossil fuels (which currently provide four-fifths of the world’s energy supply and emit the bulk of global greenhouse gas (GHG) emissions) such as natural gas and oil, biomass, from water, or from a mix of both.
 Hydrogen can be generated by splitting water with electricity (electrolysis), or by splitting fossil fuels or biomass with heat or steam, using reforming or pyrolysis.
 On the basis of source, the hydrogen generation market can be segmented into green hydrogen, blue hydrogen, and grey hydrogen.
 Out of these, the blue hydrogen segment is expected to lead.

 The rise of environmental, social, and corporate governance (ESG) is set to draw new attention to clean energy markets such as hydrogen.
 Governments from around the world have been developing regulatory policy frameworks that promote sustainability through lowering carbon footprint.
 Most notably, the landmark Paris Agreement.
 According to Hydrogen Council, as of early 2021, over 30 countries have released hydrogen roadmaps with national hydrogen strategies in place, and governments worldwide have committed public funding in support of decarbonisation through hydrogen technologies.
 200+ large-scale projects (with 85% located in Europe, Asia, and Australia) have been announced across the value chain, with a total value exceeding $300 Bn through 2030.
 Of this investment, $80 Bn can currently be considered mature, which indicates that these projects are either in their planning stage, have passed a final investment decision (FID), or under construction, already commissioned, or operational.

 Some of the energy giants are diversifying in the clean energy sector.
 Utilities NextEra, Iberdrola, and Uniper have recently forayed into green hydrogen, challenging a sector otherwise dominated by oil companies (Shell, BP, Equinor, and ACWA Power).
-The top emerging opportunities for hydrogen fuel include the electric vehicle (EV) boom which is set to boost the popularity of hydrogen power as it is exceptionally energy-efficient, and eliminate the need for prolonger charging.
+The top emerging opportunities for hydrogen fuel include the electric vehicle (EV) boom which is set to boost the popularity of hydrogen power as it is exceptionally energy-efficient and eliminate the need for prolonger charging.
 Toyota Mirai is an early example of hydrogen fuel cell technology in EVs.

-Fuel cells are not completely energy-efficient.
+Fuel cells are not completely energy efficient.
 However, the use of hydrogen is recently gaining prominence across the various industry segments such as oil refining, ammonia production, methanol production, and steel production.
-Virtually, all of this hydrogen is supplied using fossil fuels, thus there is a significant potential to achieving emission reduction from clean hydrogen.
+Virtually, all this hydrogen is supplied using fossil fuels, thus there is a significant potential to achieving emission reduction from clean hydrogen.
 On the other side, although hydrogen generation has been spreading its roots to enable hydrogen as a fuel to put significant contribution to clean energy transitions, the pace is remarkably low at this point in time.
-Adoption needs to be adopted in those sectors where it is almost completely absent such as transport, building and construction, and power generation.
+Adoption needs to be in sectors where it is almost completely absent such as transport, building and construction, and power generation.